 Essays about game development, thinking and books

-Unexpectedly participated in a class action lawsuit in the USA en ru
+Unexpectedly participated in a class action lawsuit in the USA ru en

 Recently, I unexpectedly encountered a justice system in the USA.